isomerpages/gb-assist/pages/solutionrepo/solution128.md

 ### Description

 The Smart Waste Oil Collection System, which is equipped with diagnostics, fill-level sensors and data management system, transports waste oil from the fryer to the waste oil containment tank with minimal human intervention.

-### Details of Solution
+### Packages Available

 N.A.